iafisher/venice/README.md

 # The Venice programming language
-**NOTE**: Venice is in the early stages of development, and not yet ready for production use.
+**NOTE**: Venice is in the early stages of development, and not yet ready for use.

 Venice is a modern, high-level, statically-typed programming language.
 It pairs the elegance and expressiveness of Python with the safety and modern language features of Rust.